Money is one of the trickiest topics to discuss. But avoiding the conversation can lead to problems. Learn how to start

 Costly Procrastination - Perhaps the hardest of conversations to have as an adult is with your aging parents.
 This is where the danger of putting off discussions of family finances grows exponentially.
 According to the U.S. Department of Health and Human services, 70% of people over 65 will require some long-term care at some point in their lives.3 Once a crisis hits, it’s often too late.
-Now is the time to determine if sufficient long-term health care plans have been made, as well as who will make financial decisions on your parents’ behalf if they lose the ability to safely handle their money.
+Now is the time to make long-term health care plans and decide who will make financial decisions on your parents’ behalf if they lose the ability to safely handle their money.
 Proper planning gives you time to discuss your decisions with family members.
-This open communication can help to reduce, if not eliminate, the risk of family discord, resentment or conflict.
+This open communication can help reduce, if not eliminate, the risk of family discord, resentment, or conflict.

 Having a hard time starting a conversation about family finances?
 Here are a few questions that can make it easy for you.

 Morgan Stanley’s goals-based wealth planning framework strives to guard against more than just market volatility.
 We believe that a successful planning strategy must meet the following criteria: